AristaFederal/Newsletter/docs/index.md

 <a href="https://blogs.arista.com/blog/powering-all-ethernet-ai-networking" target="_blank">
   <img src="img/blog.png" />
 </a>

-We welcome your feedback on the newsletter.
-If you have any ideas on what you want to see, please reach out to fed@aristafederal.com.

----

 ## **Leveraging Arista Cloud Test (ACT) for Network Modeling**
 By: Shayne Kelly, Advanced Services Engineer, Southwest Region